Focus and Scope

 Duties of Authors

-Acknowledgement of Sources Proper acknowledgment of the work of others must always be given.
-Authors should cite publications that have been influential in determining the nature of the reported work.
+Proper acknowledgment of the work of others must always be given.
+Authors should cite publications that have influenced the nature of the reported work.

 Double Blind Peer Review

-Ahkam, published two times a year since 2000, is an Indonesian language, peer-reviewed journal, and specializes in Islamic Studies.
+Ahkam, published twice yearly since 2000, is a peer-reviewed journal specializing in Islamic law.
 All submitted papers are subject to a double-blind review process.
 Click here to get the information about author guidelines.
-This journal uses double-blind review, which means that both the reviewer and author identities are concealed from the reviewers, and vice versa, throughout the review process.

 Information to help prepare the Title Page

-This should include the title, authors' names and affiliations, and a complete address for the corresponding author including telephone and e-mail address.
+This should include the title, authors' names and affiliations, and the corresponding Author's complete address, including telephone and e-mail addresses.

-The articles published in this journal are scientifically proved, which follow the code of ethics in scientific publication.
-The code of ethics it self upholds three values of ethics in publications, namely, (1) Neutrality (free from conflicts of interest in public management).
-(2) Justice (giving the right of authorship to the beneficiary as the author).
+The articles published in this journal are scientifically proven and follow the code of ethics in scientific publication.
+The code of ethics itself upholds three values of ethics in publications, including (1) Neutrality (free from conflicts of interest in public management).
+(2) Justice (giving the right of authorship to the beneficiary as the Author).
 (3) Honesty (free from duplication, fabrication, falsification and plagiarism (DF2P) in the publication.
-The articles published also following certain procedures or orders, such as double-blind review and revision process that consistent with the journal's regular review, to ensure that the quality is maintain properly.
+The articles were also published following specific procedures or orders, such as a double-blind review and revision process consistent with the journal's regular review, to ensure that the quality is maintained properly.